Updated March 2021

 In our client’s experience, this means that even though you think you are notifying particular employees, not everyone will receive the notification.
 This is because the relevance model may have determined the update isn’t content they’re likely to engage with based on their history with the organisation’s Page.

-If they do receive the notification, when they click on the post preview, they’re taken to the update where they can react, comment, or re-share.
+When an employee clicks on the post preview, they’re taken to the update where they can react, comment, or re-share.

 How to Overcome LinkedIn’s Relevance Model Not Notifying Your Employees